Vishwesh8V/Personalized_CourseRecommendation_System/README.md

 Files
 This repository contains the following files:

-Indian_Names.csv: A few names to use in final dataset courses.csv: Courses names and Teacher rating, Teacher Friendliness, Course Difficulty, Teaching skills, credits courses_list.csv: List of Courses with division for each component. ds.ipynb: code file for dataset feedback.ipynb: code file of feedback finalDataset0.4.csv: bag of words used to classify sentiment of a sentance rs.ipynb: recommendation system main code file student_preferences.csv: student preferences studentfeedback.csv: past student feedback students.csv: student grades
+Indian_Names.csv: A few names to use in final dataset. courses.csv: Courses names and Teacher rating, Teacher Friendliness, Course Difficulty, Teaching skills, credits. courses_list.csv: List of Courses with division for each component. ds.ipynb: code file for dataset. feedback.ipynb: code file of feedback. finalDataset0.4.csv: bag of words used to classify sentiment of a sentance. rs.ipynb: recommendation system main code file. student_preferences.csv: student preferences. studentfeedback.csv: past student feedback. students.csv: student grades.

 Getting Started
 To get started with the project, follow these steps: